Maverick (TV series): Robert Colbert as Brent Maverick

-As ratings continued to slide following the departure of Roy Huggins and James Garner and the addition of Roger Moore, Garner lookalike Robert Colbert (whose name is pronounced phonetically, rather than in the French style like Claudette Colbert or Stephen Colbert) was cast as Bart and Bret's brother, Brent Maverick.
+As ratings continued to slide following the departure of Roy Huggins and James Garner and the addition of Roger Moore, Garner lookalike Robert Colbert was cast as Bart and Bret's brother, Brent Maverick.
 Colbert, who was already under contract to Warner Bros., had appeared on the show previously in the season four episode "Hadley's Hunters".
 Aware of his resemblance to Garner and wary of the comparisons that would inevitably result, Colbert pleaded with Warner Bros. not to cast him, saying "Put me in a dress and call me Brenda, but don't do this to me!"
 Colbert was introduced as Brent in the season four episode titled "The Forbidden City"; Kelly made what amounted to an extended cameo appearance in the episode.
 Colbert would appear again by himself in "Benefit of Doubt", briefly featuring Slim Pickens as a stagecoach driver.
 Those were his only appearances as Brent.
 For the fifth season (1961–1962), the studio simply did not call him back.